qkmaxware/Qlib/readme.md

 #Qlib:
 ##Quantum Computer Simulator

-Qlib is a standalone C++ library, with no external dependancies, that simulates a "perfect" Quantum Computer.
+Qlib is a standalone C++ library, with no external dependancies, that simulates a "ideal" Quantum Computer.

 A quantum computer is a computer where instead of operating on bits, it opertates on quantum bits 'qubits'.
 What is special about quantum bits is that they do not have a specific value.
 Instead they have some probability to be in any number of states.
 Classically, a bit can either be 0 or 1 whereas a qubit can be in some superposition of 0 and 1
 ```